Help - My Baby Has A Tongue Tie

 Can it Affect Breastfeeding?

-can all contribute to painful or inefficient feeds and these need to be recognised and treated prior to treating a tongue tie.
+Yes, rarely, it can.
+If a tongue tie is severely restricting the range of movement of the tongue, it can contribute to painful or inefficient breastfeeding.
+However, there are many other causes of painful or inefficient breastfeeding which need to be ruled out before attributing this to a tongue tie.
+Poor positioning, infection, trauma, latch difficulties and many other breastfeeding challenges can all contribute to painful or inefficient feeds and these need to be recognised and treated prior to treating a tongue tie.
 Of the families I see, who present with difficulties breastfeeding and where there is a tongue tie, more than 90% have issues other than the tongue tie causing the breastfeeding difficulties.
 In Australia and around the world, having tongue ties treated has been increasingly presented as a 'quick fix' option to improve breastfeeding challenges.
 However, without addressing the other contributing or underlying problems, treating the tongue tie alone will likely not be sufficient.

 Related articles: